AAA Editor Notes

 LEGO Master Builder Academy classes are offered every half-hour, during which participants create a unique piece that can be purchased and taken home.
 There is a large soft play area with slides, rope walls and huge blocks, including a giant wrecking ball that inspires more thoughts of demolition than creation.

 You must accompany a child under the age of 16 to visit the attraction.
-Adult only night is 6 p.m.-8 p.m.
-3rd Monday of month.
+Adult only night is 6 p.m.-8 p.m. on the second Thursday of the month.
 Children must wear socks to enter the soft play area.